milsakim/ComicBook-Viewer/README.md

-# CoreData-Sample
+# ComicBook-Viewer
-A sample program of using Core Data Framework
+Add images of comicbook and organize them by categories on iPad.